Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 One of the most common inefficiencies in Southeast Asian logistics operations is manual dispatch.

-In high-volume environments, planning teams often spend hours assigning deliveries, adjusting routes, and responding to exceptions.
+In high-volume environments—whether a 3PL managing multi-client delivery operations or a retailer running omnichannel fulfillment—planning teams often spend hours assigning deliveries, adjusting routes, and responding to exceptions.
 This slows down operations and introduces inconsistencies in execution.

-In one large-scale deployment, a logistics network handling millions of monthly deliveries replaced manual allocation with AI-driven dispatch.
+In one large-scale deployment, a leading Southeast Asian logistics network handling millions of monthly deliveries replaced manual allocation with Locus’s AI-driven dispatch engine.

-The system analyzed order density, driver availability, delivery constraints, and real-time traffic conditions to automatically assign deliveries within seconds.
+With Locus’s AI-powered platform, order density, driver availability, delivery constraints, and real-time traffic are analyzed to automatically assign deliveries within seconds—eliminating manual bottlenecks and scaling operational control.

-What was once a planning bottleneck became a real-time, automated decision engine.
+What was once a planning bottleneck became a real-time, automated decision engine—one that learns and improves with every delivery cycle.

 Use Case 2: Scaling Peak Demand Without Scaling Costs

-Peak demand events—especially in e-commerce—are a major stress test for logistics networks.
+Peak demand events—especially in e-commerce during flash sales, festive seasons, and promotional cycles—are a major stress test for logistics networks.

 Traditional systems handle this by adding more resources: more planners, more drivers, more vehicles.
-But this approach quickly becomes inefficient and expensive.
+But this approach quickly becomes inefficient and expensive, particularly for enterprises managing last mile delivery in Southeast Asia across multiple countries and fulfillment centers.

-In one high-volume retail scenario, AI was used to manage extreme demand spikes without increasing operational overhead.
+In one high-volume retail scenario, Locus’s AI engine was deployed to manage extreme demand spikes without increasing operational overhead.

 Instead of reacting to demand, the system predicted it.
 Historical data was used to forecast order volumes by geography and time, allowing capacity to be pre-allocated more accurately.